Skip to main content

 Statement of Compliance

-• Each payroll report must have a Statement of Compliance from the contractor or subcontractor attesting to the veracity of the data and adherence to wage regulations.
+• Each payroll report must include a Statement of Compliance from the contractor or subcontractor attesting to the data's integrity and adherence to wage regulations.

 Certified payroll reporting is simple with Fingercheck.